WebEngDUS/WebEngDUS/CONTRIBUTING.md

 We are always looking for speakers to run sessions at our meetups.

-For us, this doesn't matter if you are a newcomer on stage or a highly experienced speaker.
+For us, it doesn't matter if you are a newcomer on stage or a highly experienced speaker.
 The meetup is there to share knowledge and try things out.

 If you want to